panzi/panzi-json-logic/README.md

 but in json-logic-js it operates on UTF-16 code units.
-To emulate this in Python I would need to do an UTF-16 encode/decode round-trip in `substr`, and even then there are differences where Python disallows broken UTF-16, but JavaScript doesn't.
+To emulate this in Python I would need to do an UTF-16 encode/decode round-trip in `substr`, and even then there are differences where Python disallows broken UTF-16, but JavaScript allows it.

-But if you really want that behavior this library provides an alternative `substr` implementation that does the UTF-16 round-trip.
-You can use it like
+But if you really want the JavaScript behavior this library provides an alternative `substr` implementation that does the UTF-16 round-trip.
+You can use it like this:
-this:

 ```Python
 from json_logic import jsonLogic